ispc/ispc/docs/ispc.rst

     - 3.1415926535
     - Mathematics
   * - TARGET_WIDTH
-    - Vector width of the target, e.g., 8 for sse2-i32x8.
+    - Vector width of the target, e.g., 8 for sse2-i32x8
-    - Static varying initialization.
+    - Can be used for code versioning for static varying initialization
   * - TARGET_ELEMENT_WIDTH
-    - Element width in bytes, e.g., 4 for i32.
+    - Element width in bytes, e.g., 4 for i32
-    - Static varying initialization.
+    - Can be used for code versioning for static varying initialization
   * - ISPC_UINT_IS_DEFINED
-    - 1.
+    - 1
-    - Detecting if uint8/uint16/uint32/uint64 types are defined in the ISPC version.
+    - The macro is defined if uint8/uint16/uint32/uint64 types are defined in the ``ispc`` (it's defined in 1.13.0 and later)
   * - ISPC_FP64_SUPPORTED
-    - 1.
+    - 1
-    - Detecting if double type is supported by the target.
+    - The macro is defined if double type is supported by the target
+  * - ISPC_LLVM_INTRINSICS_ENABLED
+    - 1
+    - The macro is defined if LLVM intrinsics support is enabled

 ``ispc`` supports the following ``#pragma`` directives.